openstack/manila-specs/doc/source/index.rst

 that they were targeted for.
 The original assignee/s may have stepped away.
 New contributors are welcome to pick any of these up and complete them.
-Please contact the original assignee or ask on freenode's #openstack-manila channel to proceed.
+Please contact the original assignee or ask on OFTC #openstack-manila channel to proceed.

 .. toctree::